bowling233/TechStack/docs/软件/程序设计语言/C++.md

 ### Chapter 13 Copy Control

-Five special member functions: copy constructor, copy-assignment operator, move constructor, move-assignment op- erator, and destructor.
+Five special member functions: copy constructor, copy-assignment operator, move constructor, move-assignment operator, and destructor.

 - copy and move constructor: initialize new object from another object of the same type
 - copy and move assignment: assign an object of a class type to another object of that same class type

 #### Copy Constructor

-its ﬁrst parameter is a reference to the class type and any additional parameters have default values.
+- First parameter is a **reference** to the class type and any additional parameters have default values.
+- Always a reference to `const`.
+- Usually used **implicitly**.

 ```cpp
 Foo(const Foo&);
 ```

+- Synthesized copy constructor: memberwise copy.
+-

 #### Copy initialization